marberts/gpindex/README.md

 generalized-mean indexes (e.g., superlative quadratic-mean indexes, GEKS).
-Covers the core mathematical machinery for making bilateral price indexes, computing price relatives, detecting outliers, and decomposing indexes, with wrapper for all common (and many uncommon) index-number formulas.
+Covers the core mathematical machinery for making bilateral price indexes, computing price relatives, detecting outliers, and decomposing indexes, with wrappers for all common (and many uncommon) index-number formulas.
 Implements and extends many of the methods in Balk (2008), von der Lippe (2001), and the CPI manual (2020).